CopyChat/iCARE_cloud/README.md

 # iCARE_cloud
-to learn and to use iCare data
+to learn and to use iCare data: NWC SAF GEO cloud products.

 ## information:
 ### 1. link of data: